Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 I put my experience like in these ebooks to improve various websites we offer like [Planet.Linux.it](https://planet.linux.it/eventi/) with a new calendar and ICS/RSS feeds divided as national or by regions to find the nearest events to you about open source, so not just LUGs but also from meetup and national communities.
 Or a whole series of tiny/easy guides to contribute to [Open Source projects from your smartphone/computer in 5 minutes](https://www.linux.it/todo/attivita/), not just using an open alternative app.

-In April 2022, I joined the Italian community behind [/r/place, and it was an interesting experience](https://daniele.tech/2022/04/the-r-place-story-from-the-italian-view-and-from-bots/) in something that last few days but purely online.
+In April 2022, I joined the Italian community behind [/r/place, and it was an interesting experience](https://daniele.tech/2022/04/the-r-place-story-from-the-italian-view-and-from-bots/) in something that lasts few days but purely online.

 # Conclusion